adam-malsagov/adam-malsagov/README.md

 ## Hi there 👋 I'm Adam

-Adaptable and eager to learn, I sharpen my skills through personal projects and coding challenges.
+Welcome to my GitHub profile!
+Here, I share my personal projects that I built and the skills that I learned.
+I can be described as someone who is adaptable and eager to learn.
+I am always looking to solve problems, especially coding problems!

 ---

 ## 🚀 About Me
 - 📊 Strong foundation in **AI, Data Science, and Machine Learning**
-- 💻 Skilled in **Python, SQL**, and popular data science libraries
+- 💻 Skilled in **Python, SQL** programming, and popular data science libraries
 - 🔍 Always exploring new technologies and approaches to problem-solving

 ---